murphyka/information_explorable/info_decomp.md

 What we've done is laid out all the ways to select variation from the source variables.
 Localizing the information that the sources contain about the target means identifying the variation that lowers the error the most.
-The most informative variation lies along the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front)&mdash;the curve of allocations that lower the error most while spending the least on the telegraph lines.
+The most informative variation lies along the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front)&mdash;the curve of allocations that lower the error most for a given amount spent on the telegraph lines.
 Let's display these optimal information allocations by clicking the button below.

 <label class="switch">